AP Top 25: USC moves into top 5 for 1st time in 5 years | Times Leader

 The 24th-ranked Longhorns, who started the season unranked, have moved into the Top 25 four times.
 They haven’t managed to stay there for more than two weeks.

-A pushed the Longhorns back into the rankings as they head toward a season finale against Baylor.
+A blowout victory against Kansas pushed the Longhorns back into the rankings as they head toward a season finale against Baylor.

 OUT